Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

 Since the primary role of a rough path $\bX$ is to serve as a driver for integrals (or differential equations), the key object of interest is the increment $\bX_{s,t}$ rather than the individual value $\bX_t$ at a fixed time.
 But the two viewpoints are equivalent.
 Given the increments $\bX_{s,t}$, one can reconstruct a path by defining $\bX_t := \bX_{0,t}$.
 If the path $\bX_t \in T^N(V)$ is given, the increments can be recovered by making use of the multiplicative property, namely, $\bX_{s,t} := \bX_s^{-1} \otimes \bX_t$.

 In this section, we present three fundamental theorems that enable the application of signatures to the calibration problem.
-The first addresses the uniqueness of the signature: it states that the signature (as defined in Definition~\ref{signatRoughPath}) of a time-augmented weakly geometric $p$-rough path $\bX$, evaluated at time $T$, uniquely determines $\bX$.
+The first one states that the signature (as defined in Definition~\ref{signatRoughPath}) of a time-augmented weakly geometric $p$-rough path $\bX$, evaluated at time $T$, uniquely determines $\bX$.
 We use the simplified notation $\bX_t:= \bX_{0,t}$. \begin{teo}[Uniqueness of the Signature] Let $\bX$, $\bY \in WG\hat{\Omega}^p_T(V)$.
 Then,

 \end{teo} \begin{proof} Note first that $\bX:\Delta_T\to T^{\floor{p}}(\R\oplus V)$, while $S(\bX):\Delta_T\to T((\R\oplus V))$.
 If $\bX_t = \bY_t$ for all $t \in [0,T]$, it must be that $\bX_T = \bY_T$.
 By the extension theorem, $S(\bX)_T = S(\bY)_T$.